 While there are a lot of things I like about Bayformers, it's quite possibly the worst thing ever associated with the franchise (Besides trasnpormer Energon, of course.).

 The reason why I think the pelikula failed so much is because, as usual, Michael baya has no respect for his audience.
-Michael Bay's entire personality is summed up beautifully in this commercial:
+Michael Bay's entire personality is summed up beautifully in this commercial: link

 Instead of giving us an emotional and interesting story, he instead flashes explosions, American flags and product placements in front of our faces, to ipakita how 'MURICAN he is!
 He panders to the teenage boy demographic with macho lines and scenes, when that's not what makes a bad-ass action movie.